visipedia/iwildcam_comp/readme.md

 ### Temporal Changes

 At any given location, the background changes over time as the seasons change.
-Below, you can see a single loction at three different points in time.
+Below, you can see a single location at three different points in time.

 <img alt="temporal changes" src="/assets/changesovertime.png" width="1200">